Here is what I am doing these days

 Before that I worked in Washington, DC’s government relations game.

-Most of my “pro-bono” time goes to being a board member of the American Fly Fishing Trade Association.
+Most of my “pro-bono” time goes to the American Fly Fishing Trade Association.

 Whenever I can I guide for Mossy Creek Fly Fishing, in and around the picturesque mountain streams and spring creeks here in the Shenandoah Valley.

 I am also an award winning freelance writer.

 In the Orvis News: 5 Questions with Tom Sadler: Seeing the Fly-Fishing Industry from the Inside